Newark Rapper Tsu Surf Gets 5 Years, No Parole, For Leadership Role In Armed, Violent Drug Gang

 The 32-year-old rapper – whose real name is Rahjon Cox -- was one of 10 reputed members of the Rollin’ 60s Neighborhood Crips charged under federal RICO statutes following a massive North Jersey roundup last year.

-A total of 42 targets in all were arrested in a series of pinpointed attacks on organized gangs dealing drugs, packing weapons and waging street warfare.
+A total of 42 targets in all were arrested in a series of pinpointed attacks on organized gangs dealing drugs, packing weapons and waging street warfare, federal authorities said at the time.

-Wigenton sentenced Cox to three years of supervised release and fined him $15,000.

-To attack the Rollin’ 60s and a number of similar street gangs operating in North Jersey, federal authorities in Newark used the Racketeering Influenced and Corrupt Organizations (RICO) law, which Congress adopted more than 50 years ago to pursue mobsters.
+To attack the Rollin’ 60s and similar street gangs operating in North Jersey, federal authorities in Newark turned to the Racketeering Influenced and Corrupt Organizations (RICO) law, which Congress adopted more than 50 years ago to pursue mobsters.

 Although RICO is hardly used against the Mob anymore, its definition makes it a nearly foolproof tool against street gangs, corporations, politicians and managed care companies.
-All it requires prosecutors to prove is that someone participated in a pattern of crimes connected to an “enterprise.”
+It requires only that prosecutors prove that someone participated in a pattern of crimes connected to an “enterprise.”

 Cox was known in the battle rap scene for his performances at various SMACK/URL events.
-He featured NBA star Kevin Durant in the song “Want It” and his 2021 album “Until Further Notice” included pairings with, among others, Faolous, Mozzy and Young M.A.
+NBA star Kevin Durant was featured in the song “Want It” and Cox's 2021 album “Until Further Notice” included pairings with, among others, Faolous, Mozzy and Young M.A.

 The album “Disparu” dropped in November 2022, just weeks after his arrest.

-Fellow Brick City artist Wyclef Jean called for the battle rapper’s freedom during the VMA Awards this past September.
+Fellow Brick City artist Wyclef Jean called for Cox’s freedom during the VMA Awards this past September.

-Cox was also found with two loaded guns -- a .40-caliber Beretta Px4 Storm and a 9mm Taurus Brazil handgun -- even though he was prohibited by federal law, as a previously convicted felon, from in any way possessing firearms, they said.
+Cox was also found with two loaded guns -- a .40-caliber Beretta Px4 Storm and a 9mm Taurus Brazil handgun -- even though he was prohibited by federal law, as a previously convicted felon, from possessing firearms, they said.

 And he didn’t go quietly.